 Added to monetary contributions, we are blessed with donations of service.
-“We like to help in a way we can,” says our web designer from Glendale Designs who, over the years, has donated labor and expertise worth thousands of dollars.
+“We like to help in a way we can,” says our web developer from Glendale Designs who, over the years, has donated labor and expertise worth thousands of dollars.
 Volunteers, a CSA sister and associate, prepare all envelops and mailings three times a year.
 A CSA sister-artist designed our logo and thank you cards.
 The Board of Directors, nine women, are uncompensated for service or travel expenses.
 The Adelante Mujer office, heat, AC, phone, and internet are free gifts of our Congregation of Sisters of St. Agnes (CSA.)
 We also have a retired sister whose ministry is to pray for Adelante Mujer.
 This she does every day and “whenever I wake up at night I pray for the students, doctors, and teachers.
 I remember donors, the board of directors, and you two sisters in the office,” she told us.
 She encourages everyone else to ask God for continued blessings when she makes Adelante Mujer the primary intention of the morning liturgy.

 So that’s how we do it: God, vision, donors, volunteers, prayers!
 Everyone is welcome to be a part of the “miracles.”